llenoir10/Azure-Cosmos-DB/README.md

-# Azure-Cosmos-DB

-# Azure Cosmos DB Mini Project
+# Azure Cosmos DB Learning Project

 Overview
 This project demonstrates how to connect to **Azure Cosmos DB** using Python and perform basic operations such as creating a database, containers, inserting documents, and running queries.